syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 ## Keeping rows from breaking across pages

-You can enable or disable the table row content to split across multiple pages, when the row contents does not fit in previous page.
+You can enable or disable the table row content to split across multiple pages, when the row contents do not fit in a previous page.

-The following code snippet illustrate how to disable all the table rows from splitting across multiple pages.
+The following code example illustrates how to disable all the table rows from splitting across multiple pages.

 {% highlight c# %}
 [C#]